🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Demographics subcategories

-Outside of detailed targeting, there are even more broad demographics audience targeting options you can (and should) consider working with.
+Outside of detailed targeting, there are even more broad demographics audience targeting options you should consider working with.
 These include

 • location (where someone is located)